 Public transport

-At the moment, we advise visitors not to use public transport if possible.
-If you have no alternative, however, Kunstmuseum Den Haag is on the route of tram 16 and bus 24.
-Unfortunately, tramline 16 does not have disabled access.
-Use the Haltescan app to view the ‘Kunstmuseum/ Museon’ stop.
-The distance from the tram stop to the main entrance is approximately 25 metres.
+Kunstmuseum Den Haag is on the route of tram 17 and bus 24.
+The distance from the tram stop to the main entrance is approximately 50 metres.
 Bus 24 does have disabled access.
 Mobility scooters may not however be taken on the bus, because of their size and turning circle.
 HTM buses are also not yet able to transport electric wheelchairs.
 The bus stop is approximately 130 metres from the main entrance.

 Parking

-Kunstmuseum Den Haag has two disabled parking spaces in front of its main entrance, which can be used free of charge by anyone with a disabled parking card.
-There is a special dropped kerb beside the parking spaces, but it extends over only a limited distance, so it is not always possible to park right beside it.
+Kunstmuseum Den Haag has two disabled parking spaces, which can be used free of charge by anyone with a disabled parking card.
 If these spaces are occupied, the only alternative parking is on the street.
 There are no indoor parking facilities with disabled parking spaces in the vicinity.
-The route to the main entrance is free of obstacles.

 Taxi